sam4class/weekend-sql-to-do-list/README.md

     <li>Whether or not a Task is complete should also be stored in the database.</li>
     <li>Deleting a Task should remove it both from the front end as well as the Database.</li>
     <li>Use CSS to go beyond the vanilla HTML look</li>
+    <li>Use a pop-up with the delete button to make sure user wants to delete task.</li>
 </ul>

 ## Screen Shot

-One without Bootstraps:
+One without Bootstrap:
 <img src="Screenshot 2023-03-11 at 7.27.00 PM.png">

-One with Bootstraps:
+One with Bootstrap:
 <img src="Screenshot 2023-03-11 at 6.46.45 PM.png">

 ## Prerequisites